open-source-tabletop/openfire-gm-scraplands/scraplands-bad-blood.md

 ### Melee Weapons

+Each vehicle may include one melee weapon, at the points cost listed, so long as it has no more than two weapons in total.

 | Weapon        | RNG | ATT | DMG | PRC | Special                      | Points |
 | :------------ | :-: | :-: | :-: | :-: | :--------------------------- | :----- |
 | Spiked Ram    |  1  |  2  |  2  |  2  | Melee                        | 4      |